Charif Souki

 Charif Souki (born 1953) is an American businessman.
 He is the co-founder and former CEO of Cheniere Energy, an oil and gas company which specialized in liquefied natural gas.
 He was the highest-paid chief executive officer in the United States in 2013.

 Early life

 Charif Souki was born in 1953 in Cairo, Egypt.
 His father, Samyr Souki, was a member of the Greek Orthodox Church.
 Souki moved to Beirut, Lebanon in 1957.

 Career

 Souki worked as a banker on Wall Street.
 He also worked as a restaurateur.

 Souki served as the chief executive officer of Cheniere Energy until December 2015.
 He earned US$142 million in 2013, making him the highest-paid CEO in the United States that year.
 Souki claims he stepped down as CEO after a disagreement with board member Carl Icahn.

 Souki is the co-founder of Tellurian Investments with Martin Houston.
+Tellurian ousted its chairman and co-founder, Charif Souki, late 2023 after auditors raised doubts about the company's ability to cover future expenses.